Contractor Lead Generation: A Practical System

 Read guide →Facebook ads for contractors can work when the offer, area, proof, and follow-up are tight.
 Use this guide before you spend real money.

-Read guide →A practical guide to using AI for contractor social media posts based on real jobs, reviews, seasonal reminders, FAQs, and before-and-after proof.
+Read guide →A practical guide to using AI for contractor social media posts that turn real jobs, reviews, FAQs, and proof into local trust and booked-work paths.

 Read guide →Local SEO for contractors works when your Google profile, service pages, reviews, photos, and follow-up all prove you are the safe local choice.

-Read guide →A contractor-focused comparison of LocalKit and Linktree for Google Business Profile website links, QR cards, review requests, social bios, referral handoffs, and local profile routing.
+Read guide →Compare LocalKit and Linktree for contractor GBP links, QR cards, social bios, reviews, referrals, source tracking, website handoff, and qualified local calls.

 Read guide →An email follow-up sequence for contractors with templates to revive old estimates, book more jobs, and keep past customers from forgetting you this month.

-Read guide →Practical ChatGPT prompts for contractors covering estimates, follow-ups, reviews, Google Business Profile posts, hiring, SOPs, and customer communication.
+Read guide →Practical ChatGPT prompts for contractors that turn estimates, reviews, GBP posts, hiring, SOPs, and customer messages into booked-job workflows.

 Read guide →Social media marketing for contractors works when posts build local trust, answer buyer questions, and push homeowners toward a useful capture offer.